techmyth/techmyth.github.io/content/posts/ontap-mediator-install-and-setup.en.md

 OnPrem-DR::>
 ```

-Additionally I show you how to replace the SSL certificate of the Ontap Mediator service with one generated from a Microsoft Certificate Authority.
+Additionally, I show you how to replace the SSL certificate of the Ontap Mediator service with one generated from a Microsoft Certificate Authority.

 #### Optional SSL Certificate Replacement

-**Step 1:** Generate a configuration file to create the Certificate Signing Request (CSR).
+##### Step 1: Generate a configuration file to create the Certificate Signing Request (CSR).
 In this step it is important to set the CN and DNS with the fully qualified domain name (FQDN) of the server name.
 In my case the server name is NTAPMED-01V.

 ```text
 [root@NTAPMED-01V ~]# nano -w req.conf